-All participants of the internship program must have health insurance valid abroad during their time in Germany.
+All GAE interns must have health insurance valid abroad during their time in Germany.
 Students may be able to use the same coverage from the United States; however, students should check with their insurance provider to ensure that their current plan is valid for a three-month period abroad.

 Should students not have valid insurance, the U.S. internship office of GAE Inc. can assist students in acquiring insurance through Global Secutive Coverage.
 Multiple insurance plans are available for the summer and cost approximately USD 125 - 150 (depending upon your coverage).
-For more details, please contact the U.S. internship office at Baker Donelson.
+For more details, please contact Laura Pacifico with GAE, e.V.